folkol/sync_vs_async/README.md

 A piece of content consists of a number of named parts, each of which is a string:string map.

+### Database Schema

+A top level document with description and a list of partsIds are stored per content, each present part will be stored under contentid+partName.

 ## Tech Stack

 Dropwizard, backed by a Couchbase Server.